"A good teacher can inspire the heart, ignite the imagination, and instill a love of learning."

 Ms. Amanda has been in early childhood education for over 10 years and this is her 4th year teaching at St. Mark's.
 She was born and raised in California and lives in Pleasant Hill with her husband and three children.
 She discovered her love of teaching while volunteering in her son's preschool class at Diablo Valley College where she went on to study Early Childhood Education.
 Her passion for early childhood is rooted in helping children develop the tools they need to be successful in their relationships with peers and in developing a life-long love of learning.

-Ms. Cat joined the St. Mark’s team in 2017 as an aide in the 3’s class with Ms. Amanda.
+Ms. Cat joined the St. Mark’s team in 2017.
 She has a BA in History with a Specialization in Diversified Liberal Arts.
 Ms. Cat is presently studying to be a full-time preschool teacher.
 When Ms. Cat isn’t at St. Mark’s she can most likely be found on a pool deck nearby coaching the girls of Diablo Alliance Water Polo Club.
 When she is not coaching or teaching (also a substitute for local area schools), she is probably doing laundry, chauffeuring one of her four children around town, cleaning her house or drinking mass amounts of coffee at any of the local cafes.
 If Ms. Cat has some down time she enjoys spending time with her family and friends!

 Ms. Vanessa joined the St. Mark's team in the fall of 2017.
 At 17 years old, she first realized her passion for working with children through her high school's Child Psychology ROP program that gave her the opportunity to work with preschoolers.
 Before coming to St. Mark's, she invested her time at Diablo Valley College's Children's Center as a student teacher and worked at a K-5 child care site for 2 years.
 She received her Associate of Science degree in Early Childhood Education from Diablo Valley College.
 She is currently attending San Francisco State University in pursuit of her bachelor's in Child and Adolescent Development with a school age concentration.
 Her ultimate goals are to teach either elementary or middle school and to become a qualified pediatric dental assistant.

-Ms. Gina recently joined the St. Mark's team and enjoyed getting to know the St. Mark's community over summer camp.
+Ms. Gina recently joined the St. Mark's team in 2017.
 She lives in Orinda with her husband and their two young children.
 It is her second year back to teaching after becoming a full-time mom in 2010.
 Before kids, she taught in both private and public schools in the Philippines and in Washington, DC.
 She got her Bachelor's degree in Communication Disorders from the University of British Columbia, Vancouver, and completed a Master's degree in Early Childhood Education at the George Washington University in Washington.
 DC.
 After all her moves, Ms. Gina is happy to call the East Bay her home for the last seven years.
 When not teaching, she enjoys gardening, spending time with her huge extended family and going on local adventures with her husband and kids.

-Margaret joined St. Mark's in 2016 as the 3s assistant teacher.
+Margaret joined St. Mark's in 2016.
 She received her AA degree from Merritt College, and BA in early childhood development and education from Sacramento State University.
 She has many years of experience working with preschool and school-aged children.
 Margaret was born and raised in the Bay Area and enjoys finding new hiking trails to take her bloodhound Duke.
 In August 2017, Margaret and her husband welcomed their first baby boy into the family; they enjoy watching him grow each and every day.